ab4464/Project-Int-Prog-II/README.md

 # Project-Int-Prog-II
-App for promote networking between TC students
+App for promoting networking between TC students

 ### What is your application?
 The application has the goal to boost collaborative learning and networking among students at TC Columbia University.
 It would allow students to: